Featured List

 Is Volume Scalping Right for Your Trading Personality?

 So far, scalping comes with stressful and under-pressure environments.
-In this case is important to have a trading plan that guidelines the strategy to use so when no entries are spotted the scalper could take a rest from the market for a moment.
+In this case, it's important to have a trading plan that guidelines the strategy to use so you know when to buy, when to sell, and when to step away from the crypto markets.

-The best way to achieve high-efficiency in scalping is to backtest a strategy so the trader knows exactly what to do and expect from the market.
+The best way to achieve high-efficiency in scalping is to backtest a strategy on different blockchain assets and crypto exchanges, so the trader knows exactly what to do and expect from the market.

 A scalper, before all, must know his emotional strength and risk tolerance to be able to adapt to a trading plan, achieve high-efficiency, and be disciplined.